ihreapotheken/IA-SDK-iOS/README.md

 To use IA SDK, you will need an API key and Client ID.
 The API key is bound to specific app Bundle ID(s) and comes with a set of entitlements.
 Each entitlement enables access to certain features or services within the SDK.

 IA SDK is developed in Swift/SwiftUI.

-# Latest version

-Latest stable version of IA SDK is `2.2.0`

 # Requirements